openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 Open the file with an unzip tool to read it's content.

 For Niko Home Control II, the `actionId` parameter is a unique ID for the action in the controller.
 It can only be auto-discovered.
-If you want to define the action through textual configuration, you may first need to do discovery on the bridge to get the correct `actionId` to use in the textual configuration.
+If you want to define the action through textual configuration, the easiest way is to first do discovery on the bridge to get the correct `actionId` to use in the textual configuration.
+Discover and add the thing you want to add.
+Note down the `actionId` parameter from the thing, remove it before adding it again through textual configuration, with the same `actionId`parameter.
+Alternatively the `actionId`can be retrieved from the configuration file.
+The file contains a SQLLite database.
+The database contains a table `Action` with column `FifthplayId` corresponding to the required `actionId`parameter.

 The `step` parameter is only available for dimmers.
 It sets a step value for dimmer increase/decrease actions.
 The parameter is optional and set to 10 by default.